History of Soybean Management

 Overview

-Put in a box to highlight it….
 The goal of irrigation management is to use water resources to meet crop water requirements in the most profitable way at sustainable production levels.

 Fact:

-Only 6% of farmland is irrigated in the U.S. (2012, USDA, NASS).
+Less than 1% of farmland is irrigated in the U.S. (2023, USDA NASS).

 Fact:

-One acre foot of water is 325,851 gallons, or enough water to cover one acre with 12 inches of water!
+One acre-foot of water is 325,851 gallons, or enough water to cover one acre with 12 inches of water!

 The goal of irrigation management is to use water in the most profitable way at sustainable production levels.
 For production agriculture, this generally means supplementing precipitation with irrigation when crop water demand is high.
-In recent years we have seen declines in groundwater levels in Nebraska, almost statewide, and other High Plains states.
+In recent years, we have seen declines in groundwater levels in Nebraska, almost statewide, and other High Plains states.
 Considerable areas of Nebraska are considered fully or over-appropriated.
 This means that in those over-appropriated areas, there will be no new development of irrigated acres.
 In fully appropriated areas, the water demand and use are relatively in balance and the basin or watershed cannot sustain additional water use development.
 Additional areas that are not considered fully or over-appropriated have established regulations limiting the expansion of irrigated acres.

 Fact:

-There is more variation in precipitation from the southeast corner of Nebraska to the northwest corner than there is from Nebraska to the east coast of the US!
+There is more variation in precipitation from the southeast corner of Nebraska to the northwest corner than there is from Nebraska to the east coast of the U.S.!

-Soil Water: Water contained within or flowing through the soil profile.
+Water contained within or flowing through the soil profile.
 Surface water must infiltrate the soil profile to become soil water.
 Ground water is subsurface water in sufficient quantity that wells or springs can use it.

 Soybean Irrigation Scheduling Methods